todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

 * Signature of the developer
 * Signature of the manager

-The note can be sent to the HR department to keep it in the personnel record of the employee.
+The note can be sent to the HR department to keep it in the personnel record of the employees.

 This procedure provides transparency especially in the context of large enterprises, acting in many different software technology areas.

 The example below shall illustrate why such a procedure makes sense:

-A developer may, for example, implement Linux kernel drivers according to his duties.
+A developer may, for example, implement Linux kernel drivers according to her duties.
 Another area of interest of the developer is for example AI and the developer wants to contribute to an AI project during his spare time.
 Given that the AI project has nothing to do with Linux kernel driver development, the developer holds copyright on his contributions and the copyright ownership is not transferred to the employer.
-The developer can contribute code without the need of an approval by his employer.
+The developer can contribute code without the need of an approval by her employer.

 But what about when the developer decides to move to another department inside the company, which develops AI.
 All of a sudden the former "moonlighting" is now covered by section 69b of the copyright act and the copyright owner now is the employer.